lizhanmit/java-concurrency/README.md

 These collections avoid Memory Consistency Errors by defining a happens-before relationship between an operation that adds an object to the collection and subsequent operations that access or remove that object.

 ### Atomic Variables

+Reads and writes are atomic for reference variables and for most primitive variables (all types except `long` and `double`).

+Reads and writes are atomic for all variables declared `volatile` (including `long` and `double` variables).
+For instance, `public volatile int count;`.

+Atomic actions are free from thread interference but memory consistency errors are still possible.
+Use `volatile` to avoid as any write to a `volatile` variable establishes a happens-before relationship with subsequent reads of that same variable.
+So, changes to a `volatile` variable are always visible to other thread.

 The `java.util.concurrent.atomic` package defines classes that support atomic operations on single variables.